-The compounds in this group are not individually listed in HSIS.
-Therefore, by default, they are covered by the generic 'lead and lead compounds' hazard classification with the risk phrase 'Danger of cumulative effects' (R33) in HSIS (Safe Work Australia).

-While no data are available for the chemicals in this group, data available from animals studies on other lead compounds, and observations in humans, support this generic 'lead and lead compounds' classification and are presented in the following sections.
+The compounds in this group are not individually listed in HSIS, therefore, by default, are covered by the generic 'lead and lead compounds' hazard classification with the risk phrase 'Danger of cumulative effects' (R33) in HSIS (Safe Work Australia).
+While no data are available for the chemicals in this group, data available from animals studies on other lead compounds, and observations in humans support this generic 'lead and lead compounds' classification and are presented in the following sections.

-A lowest observed adverse effect level (LOAEL) of 200 ppm (corresponding to PbB levels of 40- $60 \mu g/dL$) was derived for lead acetate from a repeated dose toxicity study in Sprague Dawley (SD) rats following the guidelines set out in a US EPA chronic feeding study (REACH).
-Lead acetate was administered in drinking water (which was freely accessible [ad libitum]) to males rats (18 animals/dose group) at 0, 200, 500 or 1000 ppm per day for four, eight or 12 weeks.
-Decreased body weight and increased kidney weight as a percentage of body weight were reported at all dose ranges following four weeks exposure.
+In a study using lead acetate the lowest observed adverse effect level (LOAEL) of 200 ppm (corresponding to PbB levels of 40-60 mg/dL) was derived based on body and kidney weights (REACH).
+In a repeated dose toxicity study in Sprague Dawley (SD) rats following the guidelines set out in a US EPA chronic feeding study, lead acetate was administered via drinking water (ad libitum) to 18 males rats per dose group at 0, 200, 500 or 1000 ppm per day for four, eight or 12 weeks.
+Decreased body weight and increased kidney weight as a percentage of body weight were reported at all dose ranges from four weeks (REACH).